 * Session can count towards the Knowledge or Attitude category.

 ** Hybrid - session will be offered online and in person (on some campuses)

 This course is completely lecture-based and sets the three key concepts used to frame the Intercultural Competence Certificate (ICC).
 To make it more accessible to all, we are presenting it in 4 ten-minute modules on Canvas, where you can watch it at your leisure, and reference it throughout your training and beyond.
 Credit for watching all four of these sessions will be applied towards the Knowledge portion of the ICC.
 We highly recommend that you watch either this session or attend the Core Culture Values and Culture Mapping session before delving too far into the rest of the certificate program.

 We will introduce and explore three key concepts that frame much of intercultural study.
 Once this framework is in place, participants will begin to grasp more clearly the “why” of behavior and move into understanding and adaptation.

 - Look at their own interactions through a cultural lens.

 - Begin to apply this new awareness in their work and personal environment

 (This session has been developed by the OIS Intercultural Task Force.)

 Please note: Most sessions will be offered twice - you only need to attend once.
 Sessions are NOT recorded to allow open exchange and because engaging and participating in the discussions is an important component of the certificate.

-Disclaimer: We risk alienating students if we insist that they all have the traits of a particular group, without regard for their individual experiences and identities.
-At the same time, having knowledge of a cultural group can help us to interact more appropriately with students.
-Please use these resources appropriately.
+Disclaimer: We risk alienating populations if we insist that they all have the traits of a particular group, without regard for their individual experiences and identities.
+At the same time, having knowledge of a cultural group can help us interact more appropriately with our constituents.
+Please use intercultural competence resources appropriately.